esmf-org/esmf/doc/index.rst

 python setup.py test

-Individual unit tests, examples and tutorials can be run using the following test manager files:

-test/utest_run.py
-examples/examples_run.py
-tutorial/tutorial_run.py
-test_regrid/utest_regrid_run.py

-or just by running the Python interpreter on individual test files.
+or:

+python setup.py test_all

+to also run the regrid_from_file tests.

 NOTE: The regrid tests can take up a lot of memory and bandwidth.

+Alternatively, if the nose package is available, the test can be run with:

+nosetests

+Individual tests can be run with nose using the following format:

+nosetests <file>:<test>

+e.g.  nosetests src/ESMF/test/unit_test.py:field_regrid_test

 ===========
 Limitations